-5. PARB members who find they have a conflict of interest in the case must recuse themselves prior to the hearing of the case.
+- 5. PARB members who find they have a conflict of interest\ in the case must recuse themselves prior to the hearing of the case.
 If a board member recuses, the moderator (or moderator designee) shall appoint a substitute from the pool of PARB members.
 Members of the selected PARB will select the chair at their first meeting; chairs preside on a case-by-case basis.
-If a five (5) member board cannot be assembled due to conflict of interest or recusal, then the moderator (or moderator designee) shall select three (3) members from the
+If a five (5) member board cannot be assembled due to recusals because of conflict of interest or because of timing of the grievance (e.g., summer), then the moderator (or moderator designee) shall select three (3) members from the pool of twelve (12).

-- pool of nine (9).
 The parties in the grievance may request recusal of one (1) or more members of PARB because of a conflict of interest. - 6.
 The PARB panel review will be limited to the issue whether there is credible evidence supporting the reasons for non-renewal by the dean.
 An audio recording of the hearing will be made; deliberations of the board are not recorded, nor attended by anyone other than the board.
 The PARB panel will issue a report and recommendation(s) to the provost and a summary report of key findings to the faculty member who requested the hearing.
 The provost shall make the final decision regarding the matter. - 7.
 Timeline for grieving non-renewal of an appointment: - a.
 Date of Notice letter of non-renewal no later than February 1; - b.
 Faculty member may request a statement of reasons for non-renewal from the dean no later than ten (10) working days following February 1; - c.
 Dean responds to the faculty member's request for a statement of reason(s) no later than ten (10) working days after receiving the request; - d.
 Faculty member requests hearing before the PARB no later than ten (10) working days following the dean's response.